dhilst/dhilst.github.io/_posts/2026-09-19-sweng-as-opt-prob.md

 _"We assume failing in production is not part of any software intent"_.

 ## Soundness and completeness

-A test-suite T is sound _(correct)_ when every test failure represents a real production failure:

-	T(C) = 🔴 ⇒ Eᵥ(C) = 🔴

-It is complete when every production failure is detected by the tests:

-	Eᵥ(C) = 🔴 ⇒ T(C) = 🔴

-A suite that is both sound and complete satisfies:

-	T(C) = 🔴 ⇔ Eᵥ(C) = 🔴

-_"Every test prevent a pproduction failure and every possible production failure is catpured by a test"_

-In practice, we cannot enumerate every program state or completely formalize intent _(in fact we can, it is called formal verification, it's just the case that I, and most of you can't)_.
-Production instead supplies counterexamples to the suite’s predictions.

-Suppose the suite is green but production fails:

-	T(C) = 🟢 ∧ Eᵥ(C) = 🔴

-We reproduce the error with a test, confirm that the test fails, fix the code and confirm that it passes.
-A test that passes before the fix does not capture the error.

-We can describe the remaining gap as the probability of an undetected production failure:

-	d(Tₜ, Eᵥ) = P(Eᵥ(Cₜ) = 🔴 ∧ Tₜ(Cₜ) = 🟢)

-_i.e.
-“The distance between the test suite at time t and production errors equals the probability that the code fails in production while the test suite remains green.”_

-For a fixed version v, repeated refinement may drive this distance toward zero:

-	d(Tₜ, Eᵥ) → 0

-### Soundness and completeness as functions

 Let T be a test suite.

-Define:
+Its quality has two dimensions:

+	completeness(T) ∈ [0, 1]

+*“The completeness of T is a value between zero and one.”*

+Completeness measures how much of the intended behavior is covered by T. A value of 1 means that every relevant behavior is tested; a value of 0 means that none is tested.

 	soundness(T) ∈ [0, 1]

-where soundness(T) = 1 means that every 🟢 result is correct, while
-soundness(T) = 0 means that a 🟢 result provides no evidence of correctness.

-Similarly:

-	completeness(T) ∈ [0, 1]
+*“The soundness of T is a value between zero and one.”*

-where completeness(T) = 1 means that every required behavior is tested, while completeness(T) = 0 means that none of the required behavior is tested.
+Soundness measures how reliably passing T implies correct behavior.
+A value of 1 means that every 🟢 result is correct; a value of 0 means that 🟢 provides no evidence of correctness.

+A suite can be complete but unsound: it may test every requirement while encoding some of them incorrectly.
+It can also be sound but incomplete: everything it checks is correct, but important behavior remains untested.

-A useful test suite must maximize both properties.
-Completeness asks whether the suite covers the intended behavior.
-Soundness asks whether passing the suite actually implies correctness.
+A useful test suite must therefore maximize both:

+	completeness(T) → 1 ∧ soundness(T) → 1

+*“The completeness and soundness of T should both approach one.”*

+In practice, intent cannot be completely formalized and every program state cannot be tested.
+Production supplies counterexamples to the test suite.
+When the suite is 🟢 but production fails, it has produced a false green:

+	T(C) = 🟢 ∧ Eᵥ(C) = 🔴

+*“The test suite passes the code, but the code fails in production.”*

 ## The moving target